rrthomas/nancy/README.nancy.md

 3. If `path` is empty, stop.
 Otherwise, remove the last directory from `path` and go to step 2.

 If no file is found, Nancy stops with an error message.
+In `FILE` paths, the notation `..` means simply “go up one level in the input tree”, regardless of whether the current path involves symbolic links.

 For example, if Nancy is trying to find `file.html`, starting in the subdirectory `foo/bar/baz`, it will try the following files, in order: